adamsilver/fdpb/03-book-a-flight.md

 - The buttons and number input is wrapped in a `div` so that they can be styled as a group underneath the label.
 - The button's `aria-label` attribute will ensure that screen readers read out “Decrement” instead of “minus symbol” (or similar).
 - The button's `aria-describedby` attribute references the aformentioned label's `id` which means it combines with the label text to give screen reader users extra context.
 As there are three fields on the page, this stops users thinking “Decrement - decrement what exactly?”.
-- Each button has a `type="button"` attribute which means it won't submit the form when clicked[^?].
+- Each button has a `type="button"` attribute which means it won't submit the form when clicked.
 - Clicking increment or decrement updates the status box at the bottom so that screen reader users will hear the change without having to move away from the button (see note below).

 *(Note: when the increment (or decrement) button is clicked, the input's value is updated.
 Unfortunately, screen readers won't announce the change.
 At first, I put the live region attributes on the input.
 This didn't work in some screen readers, but worse, was that it changed the input's semantics into a status box.)*

 #### A Note On Iconography

 There are pros and cons with using iconography over text.
 The problem with icons is that they aren't always understood.
-As Thomas Byttebier says in “The Best Icon is a Text Label”[^12]:
+As Thomas Byttebier says in “The Best Icon is a Text Label”[^]:

 > What good has a beautiful interface if it’s unclear?
 Hence it’s simple: only use an icon if its message is a 100% clear to everyone.
 Never give in.

 However, Thomas also points out that good icons can be internationally recognised breaking language barriers -  which is why airports use them, for example.
-They also save space which is particularly useful on mobile where there's less space.
+They also save space which is especially useful on mobile.

-In the case of the stepper component, plus and minus icons also help to keep the interface equally weighted.
+In the case of the stepper component, plus and minus icons keep the options balanced.
 That is, the buttons are the same size and have equal importance.

 ## 4. Choosing A flight